kommander/aden/docs/roadmap/index.md

 - Handle dotfiles as special case again (ignored by default)

 ## Version 0.3
-### Extensions
+### Attitudes
 - Add default behaviour `{ default: {}, development: {}, test: {}, production: {} }`
-- Proxy Extension.
+- Proxy Attitude.
 To proxy a path containing a `.proxy` or `.proxy.js` file, with a function returning a target URL string or a plain string URL target.
-- React Extension (providing all the babel boilerplate and loaders)
+- React Attitude (providing all the babel boilerplate and loaders)
 - Default Linting (Linting as core feature, extendable via hooks to add plugins etc.)

 ### Server